surajkumar089/Coronavirus-Tweet-Sentiment-Analysis--Machine-Learning_Capstone_Project/README.md

 4. Model Training- MULTICLASS AND BINARY.
 Trained 7 different algorithms for each Multiclass and Binary classification.
 In Multiclass we have 5 different classes but in binary we have only two class i.e. Positive and Negative.
 The algorithms that were used -

-Logistic Regression
+-Logistic Regression
-Support Vector Machine
+-Support Vector Machine
-Random Forest
+-Random Forest
-Naive Bayes
+-Naive Bayes